Jaroslaw-Roman-Cudzich/CV/README.md

 and truss - CAD plans, descrip:on of the type and weight of the equipment being used, scissor li) licenses.
 * Pro-actively contacted clientele to interpret technical solu:ons, build rapport, and arrange mee:ngs to fulfil every audio visual need - Apple, Bank of America, New Balance, Landmark, IOIC, DataStax, Scania.
-Audio Visual Technician - PSAV Presenta:on Services - Marrio\ Interna:onal, Inc.
+**Audio Visual Technician - PSAV Presenta:on Services - Marriott Interna:onal, Inc.**
-The Savoy and Simpson’s In-The-Strand
-Claridge’s, Berkeley Hotel London, United Kingdom
-The Ritz-Carlton Phoenix, Arizona, United States September 2012 – April 2014
+**The Savoy and Simpson’s In-The-Strand** **Claridge’s, Berkeley Hotel London, United Kingdom** **The Ritz-Carlton Phoenix, Arizona, United States September 2012 – April 2014**
-• The Savoy Event Technology department was the highest PSAV London opera:ons revenue genera:ng department in 2013.
+* The Savoy Event Technology department was the highest PSAV London opera:ons revenue genera:ng department in 2013.
-• The Phoenix Ritz-Carlton Audio Visual profit margin was consistently amongst the highest of all the Ritz-Carlton venues worldwide.
+* The Phoenix Ritz-Carlton Audio Visual profit margin was consistently amongst the highest of all the Ritz-Carlton venues worldwide.
-• Recipient of numerous awards and recogni:ons.
+* Recipient of numerous awards and recogni:ons.
-• Built rapport with clients in a professional manner to ins:l a genuine level of comfort and trust to our guests in :mes of stress.
+* Built rapport with clients in a professional manner to ins:l a genuine level of comfort and trust to our guests in :mes of stress.
-• Maintained communica:on with PSAV’s warehouse, outside vendors, and the hotels’ PSAV staff to ensure the proper delivery and collec:on of equipment for upcoming events.
+* Maintained communica:on with PSAV’s warehouse, outside vendors, and the hotels’ PSAV staff to ensure the proper delivery and collec:on of equipment for upcoming events.
 Updated the department’s daily flow sheet, inpuYed new orders, and obtained client signatures for invoices through the use of so)ware programs including Triumph, Global Suite, Microso) Outlook, Excel.
-• Streamlined daily job assignments through an:cipa:on of the clients’ needs.
+* Streamlined daily job assignments through an:cipa:on of the clients’ needs.
-• Led in the rigging, teching, troubleshoo:ng, and de-rigging of events while mee:ng PSAV’s safety standards.
+* Led in the rigging, teching, troubleshoo:ng, and de-rigging of events while mee:ng PSAV’s safety standards.